-- Most of the time you will be studio based but you may also spend time on location or travelling.
+- Most of the time you'll be studio based, but you may also spend time on location or travelling.
 Some of your working week may be spent at home or in the office.

 - You'll be expected to demonstrate your own style and creative flair through your attire, as well as by paying attention to personal grooming.

 - With the growth in e-commerce, an increasing number of stylist roles require those with experience and knowledge of social media and online retailing.